 - Mill scale and damp trapped between the layers of paint are the main contributors to deteriorating of the steel and paint work

-- When I get a boat shot blasted I immediately applied 3 thick coats of HMG twin pack primer also known as 2-pack, it dries by chemical reaction after adding a hardener producing an ultra tough durable protective layer to protect the steel.
+- When we get the boat shot blasted we immediately applied 3 thick coats of HMG twin pack primer also known as 2-pack, it dries by chemical reaction after adding a hardener producing an ultra tough durable protective layer to protect the steel.

 - Twin pack paints are the most durable and provide the best protection for the steel, they don’t hold damp and dry really solid eliminating the cause of micro blisting described best as tinny little bubbles that draw to the paint surface when the finished paintwork is eventually exposed to the elements.
 The twin pack is applied straight to the clean steel shell.

-- We use 2 paint schemes HMG and masons p type both requiring 3 coats of 2 pack primer yielding a dry film thickness (DFT) of minimum 80 microns applied with a medium pile roller which generously applies extra think layers of paint and a smooth finish to minimise the need for sanding.
+- We use 2 paint schemes HMG or epifanes both requiring 3 coats of 2 pack primer, yielding a dry film thickness (DFT) of minimum 80 microns applied with a short piled roller, which generously applies extra think layers of paint and a smooth finish to minimise the need for sanding.

-- 2 coats of brushing enamel this allows for extra drying time enabling to achieve a mirror like finish and a flexible body so scratches are easier to deal with.
+- 3 coats of brushing enamel, this allows for extra drying time enabling to achieve a mirror like finish and a flexible body so scratches are easier to deal with.

 - A medium non slip additive mixed with the enamel for the roof which is a lot easier to keep clean and a course grit for the walk ways and decks.
-Gunwales are usually painted in a black satin which is designed to be very easy for the customer to touch up and repaint with a small roller with ease due to the full contact nature.
-Glossed gunwhales is also a option but is an added extra if necessary.
+Gunnels are usually painted in a black satin, which is designed to be very easy for the customer to touch up and repaint with a small roller with ease (due to there full contact nature).
+Glossed gunnels are also an option but is an added extra if necessary.

 Lots of time, knowledge and dedication is required to achieve a long lasting quality paint job.

-Oh yes, and approximately 200 hours of labour!
+Oh and to add approximately 200 hours of labour!